 Shooting in Yosemite

-This was a commercial shoot, so we had a lot of bodies on the ground – as well as my assistant and I, we also had an art director, producer, two park rangers, location scout & digital assistant with us.
+Depending on the project, I normally shoot alone, or just with an assistant.
+This shoot was a little different, with a lot of bodies on the ground – as well as my assistant and I, we also had an art director, producer, two park rangers, location scout & digital assistant with us.
 We had a chef to ensure the crew didn’t go hungry, and drivers to get everyone around in the various vehicles – including a 45 foot motorhome.

 Yosemite is a sensitive location, and much of the park is restricted so as part of the permits process we had to recce with the rangers to agree the shoot positions in advance.
 The rangers were with us on the shoot itself too.